uvaai/dpl/problems/acquisition/scraping/index.md

   - Actors/actresses (comma separated if more than one)
   - Runtime (only a number!)

-You might need to filter out some characters from a string.
-One method to do this is through the use of [Regular Expressions].
+You might need to filter out some characters from a string. _Especially retrieving multiple actors will become very difficult with BeautifulSoup only._ One method to do this is through the use of [Regular Expressions].
 After importing `re`, `re.findall` can be used to find all occurances in a string, while `re.search` can be used to find the first occurence.
 Keep in mind that the resulting type after these Regular Expressions is still a string!

     >>> import re
     >>> re.findall(r'\d+', '123 dogs jumped the fence and ate over 4400 sheep!')